 When is your open stage?

 - Postcrypt’s Open Stage events take place the first Saturday of every month of the semester (starting in October, excluding January, and ending in April).
-Sign up is at 8:00pm.
+Sign-ups begin at 8:15pm.

 Do you have any amplification/backline?

 - Postcrypt is and has always been an all-acoustic un-amplified venue.
 Performers who typically use amplification (ie. electric guitars, synthesizers, drum machines, whatever else) should know this before contacting Postcrypt for a show.
 We like these kinds of music, but we literally don’t have the electrical power to foster them in our venue.
 Note: If you have a battery powered amp…let’s talk!